Vegan Miso Ramen Japanese Soup

 My sister lived in Japan back in the late 80s and early 90s, and she learned to make some delicious Asian food while she was there.
 This miso ramen soup recipe is one of her favorites, and I love that she agreed to share her fabulous recipe with us here.

-She is so awesome and has recently become a recipe developer for this website.
+She recently became a recipe developer for this website.
 Some of the other recipes she has shared so far include easy veggie sushi and dashi Japanese soup broth which is used in this recipe.
 Check out our list of vegan Asian recipes for even more inspiration.

 What is miso ramen?